pscicluna/pybaycor/README.md

     summary = baycor.summarise()

 to access the dataframe directly and extract useful parameters.
-At present, `plot_data()` does not give useful output for the hierarchical correlations, and should not be used.
+You can also call the plotting routines in exactly the same way as above.
+If you use `plot_data()` for uncertain data, it will show you the original data, the inferred data based on the dilution of any correlation by the uncertainty, and the ellipse representing the 2-sigma region.

 ## Future work

 * Implement inference of correlations when only some features are uncertain.
+* Implement inference of correlations with censored data (if this is possible?)
 * Improve plotting and output

 Community input is most welcome!